s1m0000n/nlp-hs/README.md

 https://github.com/sigrlami/lanhunch is integrated to pipeline & used when `languages = Auto`.
 Whole language group based on writing is added when predicted.
 Considered unsafe & experimental, so disabled by default.
-This library is to be replaced, because it primarily uses `String` type
+This library is to be replaced, because of very poor performance

 ### Tokenizing